radia78/Transformer2/README.md

 ### Training Setup
 I follow LLAMA's and GPT Neo-X's training setup by using an AdamW optimizer with $\beta_1 = 0.9, \beta_2 = 0.95$ and a weight decay of 0.1 [[6]](#6)[[7]](#7).
 In addition, I follow their cosine learning rate decay schedule as its recently been used more often for training Encoder-Decoder and Decoder-Only architectures. <br>

-It's been shown on various papers that training on larger batch sizes help the model converge faster, but due to resource limitations I only train the model on batch size of 8.
+The original paper and most LLM papers train on huge batch sizes, but due to resource limitations I use a batch size of 8.
 To address this problem, I used gradient accumulation so that the model only update its gradient every 32 step to simulate a batch size of 256. <br>

 According to [this](https://medium.com/@martin.p.dittgen/reproducing-the-attention-is-all-you-need-paper-from-scratch-d2fb40bb25d4) Medium Article, the original paper trains the model on 16 epochs with a batch size of 724.
 Since there's roughly 4.5m rows in the training dataset, that means it ran through approximately 6.2k steps per epoch and totaling to 100k steps.
 Due to my resource limitations, I'm only training my model for 80k steps, which approximates to running the model for 13 epochs.